 Birds have been keeping humans company for about 4,000 years, ever since a flock of geese sounded the alarm when Rome was being attacked and saved the city.
 In 2017, more than 20 million birds were kept as pets in the United States.
 If their noisy nature has kept you from adding a feathered friend to your family, take another look.
-These four birds are among the quietest and make amazing pets.
+These are four quiet bird breeds that make amazing pets.

 The canaries we know in captivity were domesticated from wild canaries originating in the Macaronesian Islands.
 As members of the finch family, they were first bred in captivity in the 17th century.

 Today’s songbird is only 4-5 inches tall, but it’s a low-maintenance bird that doesn’t need a lot of attention.
 These greenish-yellow birds are mostly timid and don’t like to be handled.
 Because flight is an important part of their health and happiness, canaries need a large flight cage.

 Canaries make pleasant chirping and whistling noises that are low in volume and not too shrill.
 Both males and females sing.
 Their average life expectancy is between nine to 10 years.

 Another small bird known for its beautiful coloring and pleasant song is the finch.
 These birds are passerines, or perching birds, and do well in large flight cages or aviaries where they can fly from side to side.

 Estrildid finches, such as the Gouldian finch, owl finch, and zebra finch, originated in Australia and are most commonly kept as pets.
 Their average lifespan is five to nine years.

 Finches vocalize throughout the day, using low-volume chirps and tweets to communicate.
 They are happiest in pairs.